lxkrmr/spring-boot-quartz/README.md

 The problem is, that with Spring Boot we don't configure the `scheduler` directly.
 This happens with Spring Magic in the background.
 So of course we could write logic to solve the issue, but it is cumbersome, and it felt strange to us to do an update this explicit.
 E.g. should we do two deployments then?
-One containing the logic to update the job and then another one where this code can be replaced, to keep the code base clean?
+One containing the logic to update the job and then another one where this code can be removed (again), to keep the code base clean?

 AND we had some unwanted side effects when messing around with the Job.
 Somehow the job was triggered twice on an instance or multiple instances started the